pyinterp.core.RTree3DFloat64.inverse_distance_weighting

 Returns:

-The interpolated value and the number of neighbors used in the calculation.
+Tuple containing the interpolated value and the number of neighbors used in the calculation.